lamikae/oye/README.md

 # Introduction

-Thank you for your interest in Oye, the modest WebRTC hub.
+Thank you for your interest in Oye.

-These are the install notes to build the server stack on Debian GNU/Linux.
+These notes walk you through installing a modest personal WebRTC stack on Debian GNU/Linux.

-You can run this also on a Raspberry Pi using the Raspbian distribution.

 # Install build dependencies